vvgomes/serverless-restaurant/README.md

-# serverless-cqrs
+# serverless-restaurant
-Sample CQRS example using AWS Lambda and the Serverless framework
+Sample CQRS example using AWS Lambda and the Serverless framework.

 ## Building & Deploying
 ```bash